Skip to main content

 A kinship home may opt out of the provisional certification process and remain eligible for supports through sources other than foster care maintenance.

 Kinship foster care homes are eligible for financial reimbursement and supports at the same rate as foster care homes, as established in rules promulgated by the state board of human services.
-Non-certified kinship care homes are eligible for financial assistance and supports at 50% of the foster care rate, based on the age of the child or youth receiving care.
+Non-certified kinship care homes are eligible for financial assistance and supports at 30% of the foster care rate, increasing to 50% beginning in the 2026-27 state fiscal year, based on the age of the child or youth receiving care.

-The state department shall reimburse the county departments ninety percent of the amounts expended by county departments for kinship foster care and non-certified kinship care daily rates to support financial assistance.
+The state department shall reimburse the county departments 90% of the amounts expended by county departments for kinship foster care and non-certified kinship care daily rates to support financial assistance.
 The kinship foster care rate and non-certified kinship care rate are exempt from the state close-out process.

-The state department shall collaborate with the department of education, the department of public health and environment, and the department of health care policy and financing to develop an interagency resource. guide to assist kinship in the certification process.
-The state department shall prominently post the interagency resource guide on the state department's website.
+The state department shall collaborate with the department of education, the department of public health and environment, and the department of health care policy and financing to develop an interagency resource.
+The state department shall prominently post the resource on the state department's website.

-The bill directs the state department and the judicial department to collect data on the number of children who are placed with certified and non-certified kin through a dependency and neglect case, regardless of whether the kin or county who has custody of the child or youth.
-The state department shall make the data available on its website on or before January 30, October 1, 2025.
+The act directs the state department and the judicial department to collect data on the number of children who are placed with certified and non-certified kin through a dependency and neglect case, regardless of who has custody of the child or youth.
+The state department shall make the data available on its website on or before October 1, 2025.

-The bill makes conforming amendments to align statutory sections related to foster care homes with kinship homes.
+The act makes conforming amendments to align statutory sections related to foster care homes with kinship homes.

 Status